Why Human Guidance Matters in Collaborative Vibe Coding: Results

 \subsection{Role division in vibe coding}

-Beyond the question of whether vibe coding benefit from human-AI hybrid teams, it is an open question \textit{how} roles should be allocated between different agents across iterations.
-In our framework, we distinguish between two roles -- selection and instruction -- reflecting common practices in real-world collaborative programming, where humans are involved both in choosing among alternatives and in providing guidance.
+Beyond the question of whether vibe coding generally benefits from human-AI hybrid teams, we next asked \textit{how} roles should be allocated between different agents across iterations.
+In our framework, we distinguish between two roles -- selectors and instructors -- reflecting common practices in real-world collaborative programming, where humans are involved both in choosing among alternatives and in providing guidance.
 To assess the respective contributions of these roles, we conducted an ablation study in which the selection step was removed and the edited output was always propagated to the next iteration.

-We reran the experiment using 10 target images, repeated twice, yielding 20 coding chains and a total of 300 iterations.
-We recruited 30 new human participants to perform the task.
-As shown in Fig. \ref{fig:figure5}A (light red), removing the selection step produced a significant reduction in human vibe-coding quality relative to the original human condition with selection in the final iteration (iterations 13-15: $\text{M}$=2.331, $\text{CI}_{95\%}$=[2.136, 2.552], which is significant compared with original human condition ($\Delta$=-0.448, $p$=0.012, Cohen's $d$=-1.190).
-This shows that when humans guide the process, explicit evaluation and choice between alternatives helps maintain a coherent direction and supports cumulative improvement, though this effect is relatively small.
-However, for AI Fig. \ref{fig:figure5}B (cyan), removing the selection had almost no effect (iterations 13-15: $\text{M}$=1.884, $\text{CI}_{95\%}$=[1.586, 2.233], compared with the original AI condition $\Delta$=0.058, $p$=1.000, Cohen's $d$=0.112) suggesting that AI-generated guidance already follows a fixed internal preference, and explicitly comparing alternatives does not improve its trajectory.
+We recruited 31 new human participants for 20 coding chains (experiment 10 in Appendix Table \ref{tab:exp_counts}).
+As shown in Fig. \ref{fig:figure5}A (light red), removing the selection step produced a significant reduction in human vibe-coding quality relative to the original human condition with selection in the final iteration (iterations 13-15: $M=2.26$, $\text{CI}_{95\%}$=[2.09, 2.42], which is significant compared with original human condition ($\Delta=-.44$, $p<.001$, $d=-.62$).
+This shows that when humans guide the process, explicit evaluation and choice between alternatives help maintain a coherent direction and support cumulative improvement.
+However, for AI as shown in Fig. \ref{fig:figure5}A (cyan), removing the selection had almost no effect (iterations 13-15: $M=1.68$, $\text{CI}_{95\%}$=[1.56, 1.81], compared with the original AI condition $\Delta=.05$, $p=.339$, $d=.08$) suggesting that AI-generated guidance already follows a fixed internal preference, and explicitly comparing alternatives does not improve its trajectory.